cs-ed/ed-tech-plan-leecology/README.md

 in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

-WIth regards to homework, our school says that we cannot assignment any homework that the student cannot complete on the school assigned chromebook or with physical materials provided.
+With regards to homework, our school says that we cannot assignment any homework that the student cannot complete on the school assigned chromebook or with physical materials provided.
 As such, I will be limited in what can be assigned, and would not be able to use any of the above software.
+In the classroom, I plan on assignmening problets through problets.org and W3Schools.
+Both of these programs provide real time, immediate feedback to students without any input from the teacher.
+This type of feedback is a much faster and more accurate way of helping to teach rudimentary coding rather than having the teacher check each student; it removes human error in grading, and gives student in the moment teaching that wouldn't otherwise be possible.
+These type of assignments are also targeted feedback that would students direct evidence on where they need help; it identifies where the errors are and makes them fix it in real time.

+These types of assignments would be given out with a flexible timeline, such as assigned on Monday and due by Friday.
+This way students who are diverse learners who need extra time would have flexibility on how and when they finish their work without being alienated by their peers or feel external time pressures.
+These programs also allow for IEP and SPED student accomodations.
+I am currently an inclusion science teacher at my school, and one of the most common ways that we adapt assignments for students is to reduce the volume of work without reducing the academic standards being covered.
+Both of the problet websites listed would allow for individualized changes and allow students with those IEP accomodations to have their academic needs met while still learning the same curriculum.

 ### Impacts